statamic/docs/content/collections/docs/multi-site.md

 ---
 title: Multi-Site
+intro: |
-intro: Statamic's "multi-site" capabilities are designed to manage a **single site** with multiple localizations, variations, or sections running on one or more domains or subdomain.
-It can be used to manage translations, country-specific versions of a company site, and other similar use cases.
+    Statamic's multi-site capabilities are designed to manage a **single site** or site network with multiple localizations, variations, or sections running on one or more domains or subdomains.
+It can be used to manage translations, country-specific versions of a company site, and other similar use cases. _It is not intended to be used for multi-tenant applications._
 template: page
 id: fb20f2e0-3881-43e6-8507-3308a18c54b0
 blueprint: page